 All of these factors are used to determine your premium or cost of the various insurance policies you need to protect your business.

 Premiums will vary depending on the size and risk factors of your business.
-However, there are a few things you can do to not only reduce commercial insurance premiums, but also strengthen your business.
+However, there are a few things you can do to not only reduce insurance premium, but also strengthen your business.